What’s the Best Way to Sell Your Retirement Community Home?

 Did your community require you to submit to health and financial screenings?
 With features such as a full-service spa and outdoor activities such as cycling, boating, and fly-fishing, these communities are typically not equipped to provide health-related services or increased care, so they want assurance that residents can take care of themselves.

 Another possible deal breaker?
 Whether your community allows pets.
-Because many seniors have companion pets, homes in communities that allow pets are easier to sell than ones that don’t, Wills said.
+Because many seniors have companion pets, Wills said that homes in communities that allow pets are easier to sell than ones that don’t.
 “That’s always an issue with resales.”

-You also may find that interested buyers may be put off by your community’s restrictions.
-Homeowners Association (HOA) documents tend to be meticulous in general, but they’re more restrictive in communities catering to people ages 55 and older.
+You may also find that interested buyers may be put off by your community’s restrictions.
+Homeowners Association (HOA) documents tend to be meticulous in general, but they’re more restrictive in communities catering to people aged 55 and older.

 “There are advantages because it’s regulated, so it keeps your property values stable,” Wills said, but not everyone wants to be told where they can park their car or how they can decorate their home’s exterior.
 “If you decide to move into a 55-plus community, what I tell my clients [is], I give them the rules and regulations before I write any offers to make sure they’re comfortable with all the rules.”